GeovannyLopez/wordpress-cloudformation/README.md

 # WordPress Template - Cloudformation

 Template to create a WordPress site from scratch, without any manual configuration.
-The infrastructure is defined using CloudFormation, and containers the following parts:
+The infrastructure is defined using CloudFormation, and contains the following parts:
 - Main Template
 - VPC
 - RDS